ToshioCP/Rake-tutorial-for-beginners-en/sec6.md

 - to_hash => Returns a hash that combines parameters and values.
 Extra arguments are discarded.
 `args.to_hash` returns `{:person1=>"James", :person2=>"Kelly"}`.
-- each => Execute `each` method on hash of `to_hash`.
+- each => Execute `each` method on the hash returned by `to_hash`.

 > [R] The parameter name is used as a method name in the example above.
 > But it is not actually defined as a method.
-> Rake uses the `method_missing` method (BasicObject's method) to return the value of the parameter name if the method name is not defined.
+> Rake uses the `method_missing` method (BasicObject's method) to return the value of the parameter if the method name is not defined.
-> Therefore, it looks as if the method with the parameter name was executed.
+> Therefore, it looks as if a parameter name method was executed.

-You can also set default values ​​for parameters.
+You can also set parameters default values with the `with_defaults` method.
-Use the `with_defaults` method with a hash.

 ```ruby
 task :hello, [:person1, :person2] do |t, args|